House and Sand Martins at Seething Wells

 Even 12 years ago, the natural world of Kingston and environs was very different.
 Prospect Road, just off the Portsmouth Road was a haven for house martins, who built their nests at the eaves of the cottages.
-One of the people instrumental in the initial campaigns to save the Filter Beds (now sadly deceased) had martins nesting at her cottage.
+One of the initial campaigners to save the Filter Beds had martins nesting at her cottage.
 There used to be clouds of them, along with swifts and sand martins, feeding over the filter beds during the summer.

 When building a new or repairing the previous years nest house martins are dependent on wet mud.
 This needs to be located near to the nest site, as the birds can't travel too far with loaded beaks.
-As the Lambeth Works were developed, (now Simpson Way etc) supplies of mud were reduced to less reliable seasonal sources from puddles and so became weather dependent.
+As the Lambeth Works were developed, (now Simpson Way etc.) supplies of mud were reduced to less reliable seasonal sources from puddles and so became weather dependent.
 This spring has been largely without rain, topped by strong drying winds, with no guaranteed local supply.
-See the video below to observe martins building a nest.
 It would be good to retain a wet muddy area on the filter beds to try and help secure the future of these wonderful birds.

 House Martins usually arrive in our district around the beginning of April according to Surbiton and District Birdwatching Society although it was probably slightly later this year (if at all).
 There are now < ten nests in the districts of Thames and Long Ditton, less than the former total for Prospect Road.
 Berrylands is probably the last stronghold for this little bird where they are able to find mud at locations along the nearby Hogsmill river (where there are no concrete revetments).
 Some of the nests are located within the eaves of the new houses on the Persimmon Homes development on the old filter bed site.